pkoehlercloud/pkoehlercloud.github.io/content/post/2021-04-20-What you have to know about the AVD Required URL check tool/index.md

 author: "Patrick Koehler"
 tags: ["Windows 365", "Azure Virtual Desktop", "Microsoft Intune", "Azure", "Windows 11", "Windows 10"]
 categories: ["Azure Virtual Desktop", "FSLogix", "Microsoft Azure"]
+description: "Expect insights on Microsoft's tool for checking Session Hosts' connectivity to WVD services and tips for configuring Azure Firewall for Windows Virtual Desktop.
+Discover tool requirements and execution steps for ensuring connectivity."
 ---

 On 16.04.2021 Tom Hickling (https://twitter.com/@tomhickling) announced via LinkedIn, that Microsoft released a tool to validate that Session Hosts can reach the required services to ensure full connectivity to the WVD services.